DnlCYan/AngularApp/README.md

 # PWA - Progressive Web App

+To install PWA to existing project
+`ng add @angular/pwa`

 Here's a few of the advantages you'll get by converting your Angular application into a progressive web app.

 - Insane load-speed performance (when done right).